apache/arrow/docs/source/format/FlightSql.rst

 ``ActionCreatePreparedStatementRequest``
     Create a new prepared statement for a SQL query.

+    The response will contain an opaque handle used to identify the prepared statement.
+It may also contain two optional schemas: the Arrow schema of the result set, and the Arrow schema of the bind parameters (if any).
+Because the schema of the result set may depend on the bind parameters, the schemas may not necessarily be provided here as a result, or if provided, they may not be accurate.
+    Clients should not assume the schema provided here will be the schema of any data actually returned by executing the prepared statement.

+    Some statements may have bind parameters without any specific type type.
+(As a trivial example for SQL, consider ``SELECT ?``.)
+It is not currently specified how this should be handled in the bind parameter schema above.
+We suggest either using a union type to enumerate the possible types, or using the NA (null) type as a wildcard/placeholder.

 ``CommandPreparedStatementQuery``
     Execute a previously created prepared statement and get the results.